 Structural exposures from foreign investments and capital management activities are managed in accordance with policies approved by the Board Risk Committee, with the main objective of ensuring that ANZ's capital ratio is largely protected from changes in foreign exchange.
-As at 30 September 2011, ANZ's investment in ANZ National is the main source of the structural foreign exchange exposure.
+As at 30 September 2012, ANZ's investment in ANZ Bank New Zealand Limited is the main source of the structural foreign exchange exposure.

-Table 10Market risk - Standardised approach
+Table 10 Market risk - Standard approach

-ANZ uses the standard model approach to measure market risk capital for interest rate risk - specific risk49 and electricity trading risk factors.
+ANZ uses the standard model approach to measure market risk capital for interest rate risk - specific risk 45 , equity specific risk and electricity trading risk factors.
 For internal purposes only ANZ also uses an internal model for electricity.